 Covered services in a medical emergency

-You may get covered emergency care whenever you need it, anywhere in the United States or its territories.
 If you need an ambulance to get to the emergency room, our plan covers that.
-To learn more, see the Benefits Chart in Chapter 4.
+We also cover medical services during the emergency.
+To learn more, refer to the Benefits Chart in Chapter 4.